Marshall Islands: Religion

 At the September 2021 census, approximately 96.2% of the population identified with one of fourteen Christian denominations in the Marshall Islands.
 The denominations with more than 1,000 adherents included the United Church of Christ - Congregational in the Marshall Islands (47.9%), the Assemblies of God (14.1%), the Catholic Church (9.3%), the Church of Jesus Christ of Latter-day Saints (5.7%), the Full Gospel Church of the Marshall Islands (5%), and Bukot nan Jesus (3%).

 The remainder of denominations primarily included Protestant churches as well as Jehovah's Witnesses.
 1,128 people, or 2.7% of respondents identified as belonging to a religion other than one of the fourteen denominations listed on the census form.
 444 people, or 1.1% of respondents claimed to be irreligious.
 Majuro also has a Baháʼí community and a Muslim community.
 The country's sole mosque is aligned with the Ahmadiyya movement.

 Father A. Erdland, a Catholic priest of the Missionaries of the Sacred Heart of Hiltrup (German Empire, called in German Herz-Jesu-Missionare and in Latin Missionarii Sacratissimi Cordis), lived in Jaluit between 1904 and 1914.
 After doing considerable research on Marshallese culture and language, he published a 376-page monograph on the islands in 1914.
 Father H. Linckens, another Sacred Heart missionary, visited the Marshall Islands in 1904 and 1911 for several weeks.
 In 1912, he published a small work on Catholic missionary activities and the people of the Marshall Islands.
 The Catholics are under the responsibility of the Apostolic Prefecture of the Marshall Islands (Praefectura Apostolica Insularum Marshallensium), with headquarters at the Cathedral of the Assumption in Majuro, which was created by Pope John Paul II in 1993 through the papal bull Quo expeditius.

 Health

-The Castle Bravo test of the first deployable thermonuclear bomb had an unforeseen additional nuclear reactions involving lithium-7 that resulted in the explosion being over twice as large as predicted.
-Resulting in a much larger nuclear fallout than expected.
+The Castle Bravo test of the first deployable thermonuclear bomb had unforeseen additional nuclear reactions involving lithium-7 that resulted in the explosion being over twice as large as predicted resulting in much larger nuclear fallout than expected.
 The nuclear fallout spread eastward onto the inhabited Rongelap and Rongerik Atolls.
 These islands were not evacuated before the explosion.
 Many of the Marshall Islands natives have since suffered from radiation burns and radioactive dusting, suffering similar fates as the Japanese fishermen aboard the Daigo Fukuryū Maru, but have received little, if any, compensation from the federal government.

 In 2010, it was noted the Marshallese were having a problem finding land to bury their dead due to limited land.
 One solution they developed was to make a double grave by burying another on the same plot.